 This web page shows only a small excerpt of our McElvany research.
 Another 112 words (8 lines of text) covering the years 1500 and 1546 are included under the topic Early McElvany History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: MacIlvean, MacIlvane, MacIlvenna, MacIlwain, MacIlwaine and many more.

 Some of the McElvany family moved to Ireland, but this topic is not covered in this excerpt.
-Another 236 words(17 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: James, John, Neil, Patrick, William MacIlvain all arrived in Philadelphia between 1840 and 1860; Alexander, Charles, Daniel, John, Mary, Owen MacIlvaine all arrived in Philadelphia between 1840 and 1860.

 Contemporary Notables of the name McElvany (post 1700) +

 - Robert D. McElvany, American politician, Candidate for Connecticut State House of Representatives from Huntington, 1910, 1912